 Moreover, Axonics therapy is not beneficial in urinary or bowel symptoms due to obstruction by prostate enlargement, cancer, and other causes of mechanical urinary obstruction.
 Additionally, it is not helpful in multiple sclerosis and diabetes mellitus.

 In summary, Axonics therapy is a safe treatment modality with only minor side effects that resolve with time.
-Suppose you have any questions on Axonics therapy, please reach us here.
-We will be glad to help you out.
+If you have any questions on Axonics therapy, please contact our medical concierge.

 You can also take our Urinary Incontinence Stress Self-Assessment or Fecal Incontinence Self-Assessment.